open-telemetry/opentelemetry-java/README.md

-# OpenConsensus
+# OpenTelemetry
 [![Gitter chat][gitter-image]][gitter-url]
 [![Build Status][travis-image]][travis-url]

-OpenConsensus is a working name of a combined OpenCensus and OpenTracing project.
+OpenTelemetry is a working name of a combined OpenCensus and OpenTracing project.

 ## This codebase will be ready for review April 24th, 2019.